-A9.
-As the population ages, greater thought and consideration needs to be given to elderly residents.
-Accessible homes designed for older people will need to be incorporated into some new developments.
+A10.
+As the population ages - both in the UK and in the NDP area - greater thought and consideration needs to be given to elderly residents.
+Accessible homes designed for older people will need to be incorporated into some new developments, to enable older residents to stay in the area and to downsize.
 Provision should also be made for additional sheltered housing in appropriate locations.

-A10.
-Infill developments: any replacement of a house or houses within an existing terrace should be to the same scale as the terrace, including the roofline.
+A11.
+Infill developments: any replacement of a house or houses, or addition of a new house, within an existing terrace should be to the same scale as the terrace, including the roofline.
 It should be similar in form, materials and details.
 Replication of particular exterior details is strongly recommended where such details are consistent in streets.
 Houses should be set back from the pavement and match or fit the building lines of existing properties, with front garden areas remaining unpaved.
-The same principles should apply to vacant sites in streets where there is already existing development.
+The same principles should apply to vacant sites in streets where there is already a pattern of existing development.

-A11.
-Garden developments: in order to protect the Area's green/open spaces, the development of private gardens should be avoided.
-If any developments are approved, they should maintain a much lower profile than existing housing stock, ideally one storey.
+- A12.
+Garden developments: in order to protect the Area's green/open spaces, the development of new dwellings in private gardens should be avoided.
+If any developments are approved, they should maintain a much lower profile than existing housing stock, ideally one storey. - A13.

-A12.
 Roof extensions and loft conversions shall fit in with existing rooflines and be in keeping with existing development.
-Such extensions shall be in proportion to the existing building and shall not block views.
+Such extensions shall be in proportion to the existing building and shall not block views. - A14.

-A13.
 Basement developments: there is concern in the Area about the increasing number of such developments.
 Camden Planning Guidance (CPG4) states that the council will only permit basement and underground developments that do not: cause harm to the built and natural environment and local amenity; result in flooding; or lead to ground instability.
 The NDP fully supports the requirement for full and rigorous Basement Impact Assessments before any such applications are considered.

-The Guidance cites West Hampstead, South Hampstead and Cricklewood as areas that have been identified as being subject to localised flooding from surface water due to local soil conditions and topography; it also cites a large number of streets in the Area that have been subject to surface water flooding the past.
+The Guidance cites West Hampstead, South Hampstead and Cricklewood as areas that have been identified as being subject to localised flooding from surface water due to local soil conditions and topography; it also cites a large number of streets in the Area that have been subject to surface water flooding in the past.
 Basement and underground developments in these areas should therefore be avoided.

 Some of the existing Victorian and Edwardian housing stock was built with basements and cellars.
 It therefore seems reasonable that the Area can accommodate one storey basement developments.
 However, digging deeper than this is likely to affect the stability of these existing buildings, many of which were built with shallow foundations.
-Therefore, if planning permission is given for basements, they must not be deeper than one storey and shall not be larger than the footprint of the building.
+Therefore, if planning permission is given for basements, they must not be deeper than one storey and shall not extend beyond the footprint of the building.

-A14.
+A15.
 Student housing: a number of large developments for student housing have recently been developed (on Blackburn Road & Midland Crescent - proposed).
 In all this will provide nearly 500 student units.
 The effect of such a large influx of students in the Area has not been assessed.
 The vast majority of universities in Camden are in the south of the borough.
 As there are no major higher educational institutions in the Area or near to it, additional large-scale student housing is not considered to be an important priority for the Area.